 The 4.5 acre ranch was given to the City of Camarillo by the Centex Company in 1997.
 Today the property includes the house, a historic red barn and a stable.
 In 2001, the City of Camarillo completed a $1.5 million restoration of the beautiful home to exhibit what it looked like during the 1914 to 1930 time frame.
 The Camarillo Ranch was added to the National Register of Historic Places in 2003.

-Docent-led tours of the house are offered on Wednesdays and Sundays from noon to 4 p.m. and on Saturdays from 10 a.m. to 2 p.m.
+Docent-led tours of the house are currently (as of June 2017) offered on Saturdays, Sundays and Mondays from 11 a.m. to 3 p.m. (last tour starts at 2 p.m.) but effective 7/1/17 will noon to 3 p.m.
 Donation of $5 per visitor is requested.